nerdyamigo/javascriptAttack/notes/notes.md

 # Exploitation

-Nopw that we know a bit more about the internals og the JSObject class, lets get back to creating our own `Float64Array` instance which will provide us with an arbitrary memory read/write primitive.
+Now that we know a bit more about the internals og the JSObject class, lets get back to creating our own `Float64Array` instance which will provide us with an arbitrary memory read/write primitive.
 Clearly, the most important part will be the structure ID in the JSCell header, as the associated structure instance is what makes our piece of memory "look like" a `Float64Array` to the engine.
 We thus need to know the ID of a `Float64Array` structure in the structure table.

 # Predicting structure IDs